easyAppx/COVID-19-Global-Impact-Online-Sales-Performance-Analysis/README.md

 - **Insights for Decision-Making**: Offers actionable insights to aid in strategic decisions, resource allocation, and improving customer satisfaction.

 ## Files Included
-- `COVID_Impact_Analysis.twbx`: Tableau workbook for the COVID-19 analysis.
+- `Obiora Felix Ukwuani_8984289_Final.twbx`: Tableau workbook for the COVID-19 analysis and Tableau workbook for the online sales performance analysis.
-- `Online_Sales_Performance.twbx`: Tableau workbook for the online sales performance analysis.
+- `Obiora Felix Ukwuani_8984289_Power Point_Final`: Power point presentation.
 - covid_activity.csv
 - online_sales_full.csv
 - `README.md`: This document, providing an overview of the project and instructions for use.